rust-lang/book/nostarch/chapter19.md

 Closures are represented by traits, which means you can’t return closures directly.
 In most cases where you might want to return a trait, you can instead use the concrete type that implements the trait as the return value of the function.
-But you can’t do that with closures because they don’t have a concrete type that is returnable; you’re not allowed to use the function pointer `fn` as a return type, for example.
+However, you can’t do that with closures because they don’t have a concrete type that is returnable; you’re not allowed to use the function pointer `fn` as a return type, for example.